-One of the best methods for measuring your hydration, is to note the frequency and colour of your Urine output.
+One of the best methods for measuring your hydration, is to keep and eye on the frequency and colour of your Urine output.

-- Less frequently and yellow / dark yellow – getting dehydrated / Very dehydrated.
+- Passing yellow / dark yellow Urine, less often = getting dehydrated / Very dehydrated.

-Camelbak have a useful Hydration calculator tool on their website, which provides a “snapshot” estimate of your hourly water consumption.(clearly the amount will change depending on the activity and input)
+Camelbak have a useful Hydration calculator tool on their website, which provides a “snapshot” estimate of your hourly water consumption to help guide you to best amount to carry.

 Adequate Water Intake

-When you are consuming an adequate amount of water to balance activity level then expect to feel;
+When you are consuming an adequate amount of water to match your water output (breathing, sweating, production of energy) during physical activity like hiking, you will feel;

 - Full of energy